AllenCellModeling/cookiecutter-stepworkflow/README.md

 ## Optional configuration:
-See the README [here](https://github.com/AllenCellModeling/cookiecutter-pypackage) for a bunch of optional infrastructure you can (and should) add, e.g. docs, testing, etc.
+See the README [here](https://github.com/AllenCellModeling/cookiecutter-pypackage) for all of the optional infrastructure you can (and should) add, e.g. docs, testing, etc.